ashtarcommunications/caselist/README.md

 ### Development

-`npm run start` will start the Vite dev server with hot reloading.
+`npm run dev` will start the Vite dev server with hot reloading.
 Make sure the server is started on localhost as well.

 ### Testing